 But it’s also worth noting that modern-day mobile technology offers fantastic potential for learning more about the natural world and gathering field data.
 As recently as the 2000s, a nature walk necessitated lugging one (and often more) bulky field guides, even textbook-sized plant-taxonomy tomes, to have the tools available to identify species and other natural features encountered.
 A smartphone or tablet now stores the information of multiple field guides in its lightweight, handheld package.
-That means a mobile device–besides distracting you with social media, headlines, and silly games–represents a fantastic leap forward when it comes to nature education and citizen science.
+That means a mobile device–besides distracting you with social media, headlines, and silly games–represents a fantastic leap forward in nature education and citizen science (Zooniverse).

 Here’s a roundup of some excellent apps for engaging with and interpreting the natural world: ideal for all-ages forays into the fields, woods, mountains, and deserts–all those natural spaces that, even in our computer-dominated world, still so inspire and sustain us.

 This ever-expanding app provides you with geographically specific data on plants and animals you might run into in your current neck of the woods.
 Use it to discover which plants and animals–from butterflies to conifers–are in the vicinity; the Map of Life database includes better than 30,000 species from around the globe.
 You can also upload and share your observations, making them accessible to friends and family as well as professional scientists.